 The individual binge eats (eats a large amount of food in a small period) and then purges the food, usually by vomiting, to avoid gaining weight.
 The binge eating episodes are often prompted by an extended period of restriction which causes extreme hunger.
 This type is distinguished from bulimia nervosa, which also includes binging and purging, in that the latter case the individual does not routinely restrict food or lose large amounts of weight.

 There is also a condition known as atypical anorexia nervosa, in which the individual restricts food intake and loses significant amounts of weight, but does not become medically deemed underweight.
-These individuals are often overweight or obese when atypical anorexia nervosa sets in.
+These individuals are often overweight when atypical anorexia nervosa sets in.
 Although they may not become underweight, the health risks of atypical anorexia nervosa are every bit as serious as those of “typical” anorexia nervosa.

 What Causes Anorexia Nervosa?

 Like all mental health and behavioral disorders, anorexia nervosa doesn’t have a single cause but is instead a combination of several factors.
 Risk factors include

 - Genetics and heredity – People whose parents or close family members have anorexia nervosa or another eating disorder have higher chances of developing the disorder themselves.
 This is also true for people with other mental health disorders or type 1 diabetes.
 There is no specific gene for anorexia nervosa, but some studies indicate genetics play a role in the disorder.

 - Home environment – People who experience pressure to lose weight from their family, especially at a young age, are at a greater risk for eating disorders.
 Likewise, parents who suffer from an eating disorder or body image distortion may inadvertently pass those attitudes on to their children.